fzi-forschungszentrum-informatik/fzi_robot_interface_proposal/source/proposal/index.rst

   definitions such as a shoulder lift joint or elbow joint value only.
 However, allowing this will require to have the joint names available at this stage, as well.

+As at the current point we would like to leave the discussion about posture definition quite open, we propose to use a separate message for this, although it currently only contains one element.

 CartesianTrajectory
 ~~~~~~~~~~~~~~~~~~~